-UPDATE (March 2018): Unfortunately, the AISIESS program is on indefinite hiatus, since our NSF funding expired in 2017.
-We are currently exploring funding options to continue the program in the future, so please stay tuned!
+UPDATE (January 2025): Unfortunately, the AISIESS program is on indefinite hiatus, since our NSF funding expired in 2017.

 In the meantime, we encourage you to pursue other excellent programs such as: